compasjs/compas/docs/features/background-jobs.md

 ### jobSessionStoreProcessLeakedSession

-Process reported leaked sessions.
+Process re ported leaked sessions.
 These jobs occur when the session store finds that refresh token is used multiple times.
 The job is able to either process the leaked session in to a report and log it via
 `type: "sessionStore.leakedSession.report"` or is able to dump the raw session